AishwaryaSrikanth99/Classification---K-Nearest-Neighbors/README.md

 6. Building KNN Model
 7. Analyzing Performance Using Metrics
 8. Finding the best "k" value
-9. Retraining the model using the choice of "k" value
+9. Retraining the model using the new "k" value

 # Python packages used
 1. Numpy